Masala Coffee

 Masala Coffee is an Indian music band founded in 2014.
 The band performs across various genres - Indian folk, blues, pop and rock.
-Although they primarily compose original music and covers in Malayalam and Tamil, the band also performs in Hindi.
-Masala Coffee has also made a name for itself through the music they've composed and performed for movies including Solo, Uriyadi and Mundina Nildana.
+Although they primarily compose original music and covers in Malayalam, the band also performs in Hindi, Tamil, Telugu, Kannada, Punjabi and English.
+Masala Coffee has also made a name for itself through the music they've composed and performed for movies including Solo, Uriyadi, Mundina Nildana and Kannum Kannum Kollaiyadithaal.

 History

 The band was founded by Varun Sunil in 2014.
 The band was named "Masala Coffee" to signify the different kind of music they play (alternate folk rock).

 They debuted on Kappa TV’s Music Mojo in 2014, performing their own unique versions of popular Tamil songs like “Munbe Vaa” and “Snehithane”.
 Videos of their performance went viral and the band soon achieved widespread fame through social media.

 When the members of Masala Coffee first jammed together, it was not with the intention of forming a band.
 However, following the enthusiastic reception their melodious style of music received, Masala Coffee was officially formed and has never looked back.
-In 2019, the band decided to go ahead with two new lead singers Crishna & Aslam to explore & produce songs in Multiple languages.

-The lineup as of 2020 is Varun Sunil, Crishna, Aslam, Daya Sankar, Preeth PS, David Crimson Clifton, Paul Joseph (Pauly), Amal Sivan and Steve Kottoor.